Maida: the (V)VAG salutes you!!!

 Magnolias?
 (Acrylic on Canvas)

-I’ve said before that I’m not a fan of canvas left unpainted.
-But this is nice.
-It’s another one of those that I initially thought might (?) be mass-produced and/or sold out of a chain department store.
+I’ve said before that I’m not a fan of canvases with areas left starkly white and unpainted.
+But that's not really the case here, is it?
+This is nice.
+It’s another one that I initially thought might (?) be mass-produced and/or sold out of a chain department store.
 But on close examination I decided it’s almost certainly amateur (or at least non-famous / non-professional) art.
-Not a super big fan of the color pallet used, but it’s for sure a decent painting.
+I wasn't a super big fan of the color pallet used when I first wrote this review but it has definitely grown on me since then.
 Sue Cole: nice work!
 Here’s hoping you’re still alive and painting :)

 Nighttime Mountain Range (Acrylic on Canvas)